College of Social Sciences, UH Mānoa

 • Placement in and payment for a suitable dormitory for the semester.

-• Food and winter clothing allowance (when applicable).
+• Professional clothing and incidental amenities allowance (when applicable).

 Applicant Qualifications